Punk & New Wave A-Z 60s & 70s A-Z Compilations Record Labels

 • The Red Tapes

 Compilation tape released shortly after the Nightclub single, featuring recordings spanning the bands career.
 Over 500 copies were sold by April 1981 and it remained available at least during the lifetime of Tokyo Olympics.
 When the original 500 sold out, copies on branded blanks were made available.
-I'm looking for a copy of this tape, preferably an original; if you have one please get in touch
+As far as I know the tape never came with a normal ("j-card") cover.
+Initial copies came with an envelope containing a folded giant black & white two-sided poster containing song titles, credits, lyrics, photos, band info, etc, etc. I'm looking for a copy of this tape, preferably an original, and preferably with the poster; if you have one please get in touch

 Help!